 Before you spend time and resources on developing and designing a WordPress site for your digital publishing company, you need to understand how the advertising business works.
-Each advertising campaign has its own goals and demands, but in most of the cases, it’s all about getting the attention of your readership.
+Each advertising campaign has its own goals and demands, but in most cases, it’s all about getting the attention of your readers.

 The bigger and more targeted the audience is, the higher the demand, and you’ll be able to charge advertisers more for working with you.
 For example, an advertisement on the sidebar of Washington Post’s homepage will attract more attention than an ad close to the footer of a third-tier industry blog.

 Certain ads will be priced on how many people saw them, and others on how many users clicked through.
 This is why you need to think about how your website will be selling the ad units and design around them.
 As a publisher, considering the advertisements into your web design decisions is a must, because if you just place ads without any particular reasoning, there will be some serious consequences to your UX and revenue.

 Here are the four key elements that form an ad-friendly WordPress layout: